Does it ever occur to you: What do dogs dream about?

 Like humans, dogs eat, exercise, sleep and cuddle too.
 They also react to unknown people or unfamiliar situations and get uncomfortable about it.

 In fact, if you have a pet dog, you’ll be more interested to know what type of dreams they experience.
 Do they really hunt rabbits in dreams or do dogs twitch in their sleep?
-Well, let’s try to know what the scientists have to say.
+Well, read on to know what the scientists have to say.

 Scientists believe that dreams are common to humans as well as most vertebrates.
 Not only that, but even fruit flies dream on a regular basis.